 Marrying Too Young: 46% of people who married when they were young answered a survey regarding divorce citing their feelings that their age when they married constituted a factor in their divorce.
 The Centers for Disease Control and Prevention state that almost 50% of young marriages fail within the first fifteen years of the marriage.
 In comparison, the number is closer to 35% for couples who get married in their mid-twenties.

-Lack of Preparation: 48% of those surveyed stated they were not prepared for the work necessary to have a successful marriage.
+Lack of Preparation: 48% of those surveyed stated the reason for a divorce was because they were not prepared for the work necessary to have a successful marriage.
 They did not know what they were getting into!
-Some couples are now turning to pre-marital counseling to ensure this does not happen to their marriage.
+Some couples are now turning to premarital counseling to ensure this does not happen to their marriage.

 Unrealistic Expectations: 45% responded that they felt unrealistic expectations led them to a dissolution of marriage.
-Flexibility is key, but it is something almost every couple has to work on constantly.
+Flexibility is essential, but it is something almost every couple has to work on consistently.

-Lack of Equality: Close to 44% (one of the largest percentages in the survey) answered that they felt their marriage was unequal and that it eventually led them to dissolve the marriage.
+Lack of Equality: Close to 44% (one of the largest percentages in the survey) answered that they felt their marriage was unequal, that provided a reason for a divorce in Arizona, and that it eventually led them to dissolve the marriage.
 When one individual in the partnership feels an undue share of the load, it often leaves the spouse feeling disenfranchised with the marriage and either leads to an affair or a divorce or both.

 Of course, just because it’s a common reason for divorce, doesn’t mean that it’s your reason.
 Your situation may or may not fall into one of these categories.

 Of course, in some instances, the best move to save a marriage is to get professional help.
 Many marriages can benefit from marriage counseling.
-A good marriage counselor can help a struggling couple to learn the necessary skills and tools to improve their relationship.
-Many wonder when they know that it’s time to turn to counseling…a good rule of thumb is whenever one or both of you thinks it’s necessary.
+A good marriage counselor can help a struggling couple to learn the necessary skills and tools to improve their relationship and ultimately the reasons for a divorce in Arizona.
+Many ask when they know that it’s time to turn to counseling…a good rule of thumb is whenever one or both of you think it’s necessary.